vmware-tanzu/community-edition/docs/site/content/docs/latest/vsphere-install-mgmt.md

    be compliant with DNS hostname requirements as outlined in [RFC 952](https://tools.ietf.org/html/rfc952) and amended in [RFC 1123](https://tools.ietf.org/html/rfc1123).
 1. The **Machine Health Check** option provides node health monitoring and node auto-repair on the clusters that you deploy with this management cluster.
-[Machine Health Checks](https://cluster-api.sigs.k8s.io/developer/architecture/controllers/machine-health-check.html#machinehealthcheck) are enabled by default.
-You can enable or disable Machine Health Checks on clusters after deployment by using the CLI.
-For instructions, see [Configure Machine Health Checks for Tanzu Kubernetes Clusters](../cluster-lifecycle/configure-health-checks.md).
+[Machine Health Checks](https://cluster-api.sigs.k8s.io/developer/architecture/controllers/machine-health-check.html#machinehealthcheck) is selected by default.
 1. Select the **Control Plane Endpoint Provider**.
 This can be either the default [kube-vip](https://kube-vip.io/), or if available, you may use an
    [NSX Advanced Load Balancer](https://www.vmware.com/products/nsx-advanced-load-balancer.html).